nikopetr/Memory-Game/README.md

 <img src="src/images/screenshotexample.png">

 ### Other features
-- Able to save high-scores.
+- Able to save high-scores
-- Languages supported: English US, English UK, Greek.
+- Languages supported: English US, English UK, Greek
-- Tests for each Class (Using jUnit 4).
+- Tests for each Class (Using jUnit 4)